Zhirui21/Devopslab/README.md

  Devopslab
-add a new feature: feature_dev
+add a new branch dev2